Rule BotStop - Spam protection

-February 2019 includes Honeypot – part of Rules BotStop – embedded in the code in forms created in Rule.
-It attracts fake addresses to itself and stops them from entering your membership register.
+From February 2019, the Honeypot - part of the Rules BotStop - is embedded in the code of forms created in Rule.
+It attracts fake addresses and stops them from entering your member register.

-The Honeypot code is embedded in the form code when you create a scratch form and are also in your existing forms.
-This means that you who created forms earlier than February 2019 must download the form code again from Rule and add to your web for the Honeypot feature to be enabled.
+The Honeypot code is embedded in the form code when you create a form from scratch and is also there in your existing forms.
+This means that if you created forms earlier than February 2019, you need to download the form code again from Rule and add it to your web for the Honeypot function to be activated.

 Honeypot is a mandatory feature and there is also an optional Spam protection: Recaptcha.